Teach Arizona Master of Education Program

 Application and Selection Process

 The application fee is $75.
 Both the Tucson-based face-to-face program and the Chandler-based online hybrid program follow the same application process.
 However, when completing the application, please note that you have to specify to which program you are applying.
 It is extremely important that you apply to the correct degree program in Teaching and Teacher Education.
 Teach Arizona is a Master of Education program, not a Master of Arts program.
+Make sure you apply for the MEd program, not MA program.
 You will create an account and then proceed to the application.

 Click here for application webpage.